suralc/pvra/README.md

 # Php Version Requirement Analyser

-This repository will in the feature contain a library and a console application to validate your php files' version requirements.
+This repository will contain a library and a console application to validate your php files' version requirements.
-The library makes havy use of [the PHP-Parser library](https://github.com/nikic/PHP-Parser)
+The library makes heavy use of [the PHP-Parser library](https://github.com/nikic/PHP-Parser)

 ## Installation and usage of the cli app